Frequently Asked Questions

 We have three to choose from, the informal Course Enclosure, the large and vibrant Grandstand & Paddock Enclosure and the glamorous Premier Enclosure.
 Take a look at our Enclosures page to find out detailed information on each one.

 Definitely!
 We welcome children to all race meetings and we have several theme days specifically aimed at families.
 Visit our What’s On page to check them out.
 Accompanied under 18s are free at all meetings too, so bring them along for a memorable day out.

-We offer a full refund on abandonment before the end of the first race and a 50% refund on abandonment before the end of the third race.
+If racing sadly has to be cancelled or abandoned, we offer a full refund on abandonment before the end of the first race and a 50% refund on abandonment before the end of the third race.
 If any races are abandoned after the third race, you won’t be entitled to a refund.

 The gates, bars and restaurants usually open two hours before the first race, but details can be found on each raceday’s individual page.

 Horses usually enter the Parade Ring about 20 minutes before the first race and can be seen before in the Pre-Parade Ring being saddled up, so get here in plenty of time to take in all the sights!

 If you’re on foot, entrances to all enclosures are along York Road.
 The entrance to the Course Enclosure is nearest to the town, followed by the Grandstand & Paddock and the Premier Enclosure.